 Myth #2: Traps make the problem worse by luring more beetles than they catch.

 Wrong!
-The facts: This is the biggest misconception in beetle history.
-The problem occurs when traps are placed incorrectly.
-If placed next to a rose bush, beetles will be attracted to that area, and may land on the roses rather than in the trap.
+The facts: This is the biggest misconception in Japanese beetle history.
+The problem occurs when Japanese beetle traps are placed incorrectly.
+If placed next to a rose bush, Japanese beetles will be attracted to that area, and may land on the roses rather than in the trap.

 Myth #3: Pesticides are safe to use on Japanese beetles.

-So Wrong!
+Wrong!
 The facts: Insecticides may work on adult beetles, but they also kill beneficial pollinators, like bees.
-Traps offer safe and “green” alternatives to chemical sprays targeting these bugs.
+Japanese beetle traps offer safe and “green” alternatives to chemical sprays targeting these bugs.

-Dr. Klein maintains, "Pheromone traps provide a visible means of combating Japanese beetles without having a negative effect on the environment.”
+Dr. Klein insists that "Pheromone traps provide a visible means of combating Japanese beetles without having a negative effect on the environment.”